apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     reaches a runtime generated random value in the \[snapCount/2+1, snapCount] range.The default snapCount is 100,000.

+* *commitLogCount* * :
+    (Java system property: **zookeeper.commitLogCount**)
+    Zookeeper maintains an in-memory list of last committed requests for fast synchronization with followers when the followers are not too behind.
+This improves sync performance in case when your snapshots are large (>100,000).
+    The default commitLogCount value is 500.

 * *snapSizeLimitInKb* :
     (Java system property: **zookeeper.snapSizeLimitInKb**)
     ZooKeeper records its transactions using snapshots and